Meet your match – the season of sensational seafood and great wine is upon us!

 Spring Bay mussels are award-winning mussels that are popular for fine dining and grown in the pristine waters of Tasmania.
 Warm yourself up on a winter’s evening with a bowl full of mussels.
 We recommend pairing it with a rich marinara sauce for a heavenly flavour.
 Cook butter, garlic, eschalots, spring onions, tinned tomatoes, Italian herbs, and chilli flakes in a frypan over medium heat.
 Add mussels to the pan and cook for 10 minutes, then serve.
 Preferably with a pinot noir to match!

-With most seafood, red wine is simply a no-go zone.
-Especially if the seafood is served as is, without other additions to whirl up the flavour profile.
-But with this acidic and spicy dish, featuring mussels as the hero, a light red is most appeasing, preferably the Freycinet Louis Pinot Noir.
-With subtle oak and a foresty perfume, along with a rounded palate, it is sure to feel like a happily married couple across your tongue.
+Usually with seafood red wine is simply a no-go zone, especially if the seafood is served fresh and as is, without other additions to whirl up the flavour profile.
+However, when it comes to pairing wine with mussels that are accompanied by acidic and spicy flavours, an intense red wine is most appeasing.
+Just like the Eden Road The Long Road Pinot Noir.
+Made from a boutique winery in New South Wales, this wine features red cherry, currant and clove spices on the nose.
+With a well structured fruity palate, it is sure to feel like a happily married couple across your tongue.

 Lobster Wine Pairing